Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 What Is Hand Stripping?

-Hand stripping is a grooming method where loose, dead hair is gently pulled out by hand or with a special tool.
-This allows new, strong wiry hair to grow in.
+Hand stripping is a grooming method where loose, dead hair is gently removed by hand or with a stripping tool.
+This allows new, strong wiry hair to grow in and keeps the coat in its natural condition.

 • Keeps the coat rough and natural